openlab-at-city-tech/openlab/wp-content/plugins/anthologize/readme.txt

 To add your own cover images, just upload them to the anthologize/templates/epub/covers directory and they will appear as options in the export screen.
 Make sure they are readable by the server.

 == Changelog ==

+= 0.7.1 =
+* WP 3.6 support
+* Update jQuery BlockUI
+* Preview Project fix
+* Set utf-8 encoding on HTML export for improved character handling
+* Minor style tweak
+* Fix bug that prevented more than 5 projects from showing on My Projects screen

 = 0.7 =
 * Refactored loading process for better performance in various hosting situations